 A key element of our business is our ability to provide an exceptional customer experience throughout her purchasing journey.
-Our ability to fulfill orders, and process returns, quickly and accurately is critically important to the customer experience.
-We do not outsource our core customer service or fulfillment operations, and similarly, we ship all orders directly to our customers.
+Our ability to fulfill orders and process returns quickly and accurately is critically important to the customer experience.
+The vast majority of our customer service and fulfillment operations are managed directly by us, giving us significant control of the customer experience.

-Customers can engage with us in 10 languages, use one of 20 payment methods and pay in up to 130 currencies.
+Customers can engage with us in 12 languages, use one of 20 payment methods and pay in over 50 currencies.
 While we do not extend credit to our customers, we do offer third-party payment alternatives that allow our customers to make installment payments.
-We also offer a loyalty program for REVOLVE customers.
-The loyalty program affords participating customers additional benefits such as early access to new styles, early access to items on sale and invitations to exclusive events.
-The FORWARD preferred customer program enables clients to receive products specifically curated for them by our stylists.
+We also offer a loyalty program for our customers that leverages in-house technology.
+The loyalty program rewards and incentivizes cross shopping on our sites and affords participating customers benefits such as early access to new styles, early access to items on sale and invitations to exclusive events.
+The FWRD preferred customer program enables clients to receive products specifically curated for them by our stylists.

 Our technology platform is supplemented by our customer service, fulfillment and logistics teams.
 Our customer service team, through interactions with our customers by phone, email, text or instant-message, primarily addresses questions relating to orders, deliveries and returns, and also answers questions regarding fit, color, size, and other style matters to ensure customer satisfaction.
 Our fulfillment and logistics team oversees order fulfillment, ensuring that orders are efficiently and accurately processed, packed, shipped and delivered to customers.
-In 2019, we consolidated our fulfillment operations into a single facility and incorporated automation processes into our warehouse workflow.
-These enhancements have created a highly scalable, flexible infrastructure that optimizes inventory and order allocation, reduces shipping and fulfillment expenses and delivers merchandise quickly and efficiently to our customers.
+We continually invest in automation and our warehouse network to optimize warehouse workflow in an effort to maintain and improve our customer experience and gain cost efficiencies.
+Our investments have created a highly scalable, flexible infrastructure that optimizes inventory and order allocation, reduces shipping and fulfillment expenses and delivers merchandise quickly and efficiently to our customers.
 Our fulfillment, shipping and return processes create a seamless customer experience, which fosters customer loyalty.
-Our proprietary inventory tracking system enables our customers to receive real-time updates regarding the status of their orders.
+Our proprietary inventory tracking system creates a unique serial number for every individual item in our warehouse and enables our customers to receive real-time updates regarding the status of their orders.
 We offer free two-day shipping and free returns to customers in the United States and in certain areas of California, we offer free next-day shipping.
-Our efficient operations allow us to ship approximately 98% of orders on the same day if placed before noon Pacific Time.
-We are also able to ship to and service customers in over 200 countries and territories and are able to serve over 80% of our international sales within two to three days.
+Our efficient operations allow us to ship over 95% of orders on the same day if placed before noon Pacific Time.
+We are also able to ship to and service customers in over 200 countries and territories and are able to serve customers representing over 80% of our international sales within two to three business days.